 Qualification and recognition

-On completion, you will receive the 22470VIC Certificate II in Engineering Studies qualification.
+On completion, students will receive the 22470VIC Certificate II in Engineering Studies.

 Connections with industry